- Sexual Violence Prevention and Support

 Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic success or

 Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individuals or

 The conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or sexually offensive working environment.

 Stalking is best defined as unwanted attention, harassment or pursuit that causes fear.
 Many behaviors can be called stalking and most often victims know their stalker.

-Sexual Assault is a serious form of sexual misconduct that falls under Macalester College’s Sexual Harassment policy.
-The policy outlines the college’s Zero Tolerance policy toward sexual assault, provides guidance for survivors of sexual assault, outlines the college’s disciplinary response to alleged incidents of sexual assault, and identifies the relevant organizations within the college responsible for managing the policy and programs associated with it.
+Sexual Assault is a serious form of sexual misconduct that falls under Macalester College’s Sexual Misconduct policy.
+The policy outlines the college’s zero tolerance policy toward sexual assault, provides guidance for survivors of sexual assault, outlines the college’s disciplinary response to alleged incidents of sexual assault, and identifies the relevant people within the college responsible for managing the policy and programs associated with it.
 Macalester’s policy complies with relevant state and federal statutes.